nhungL/netflix-data-analysis/README.md

 * Scikit-learn

 ## Data Prerocessing
-* Preprosess data type for each column and deal with missing data
+* Preprocess data type for each column and deal with missing data
 * Remove unnecessary information such as director, cast, description
 * Create useful information from unstructured data